TheArturthur/CoppermindScraper/Cosmere/Navani Kholin.md

 3.3 Aftermath of the Assassination
 3.4 Returning to the Shattered Plains
 3.5 Recording Dalinar's visions
-3.6 Re-uniting the Alethi Princedom
+3.6 Re-uniting the Alethi Princedoms
 3.7 Battle of Narak
 3.8 Uniting Roshar
 3.9 Battle of Thaylen Field and aftermath